 Supply chain outsourcing is a common practice nowadays, but many companies still make outsourcing mistakes.
 Poor outsourcing decisions can increase costs instead of reducing them, and can also prove detrimental to customer service.

-In some cases, outsourcing errors lead to the cost and disruption of a strategy reversal and a hasty return to in-sourced operations.
+In some cases, outsourcing errors lead to the cost and disruptions of a strategy reversal and a hasty return to in-sourced operations.

 Even for companies well-versed in using outsourced logistics services, the environment is something of a minefield, making it worthwhile to have a management consulting team on your side.
 Consultants can help you establish the right goals for outsourcing, evaluate the tradeoffs and determine if outsourcing will really help you meet those goals.